-- Configure the Boot disk type according to your requirements, these options can normally be left at their default values - Configure the Network Interfaces settings according to your requirements
+- You have reached the maximum number of one network interface - Configure the Boot disk type according to your requirements, these options can normally be left at their default values - Configure the Network Interfaces settings according to your requirements

-The internal IP and the external IP of the load balancer instance can be promoted to static addresses rather than ephemeral after deployment.
-This is described further below.
+និ Note The internal IP and the external IP of the load balancer instance can be promoted to static addresses rather than ephemeral after deployment.
+This is described further below. --------- --

-Scroll down to the Firewall section
+• Scroll down to the Firewall section